 TOM – We’ve all been playing together for 20 years now, in various different outfits, so I think the secret sauce is just that we know each other too well, musically and otherwise.
 We just sort of know what everyone's gonna do, when they're gonna do it, to a large extent.

-JAY – I think the extra thing for us as a band, as well, is the kind of music that we've listened to growing up.
+JAY – I think the extra thing for us as a band is the kind of music that we've listened to growing up.
 Me and Rob, particularly, listened to a lot of alternative music, and that's really influenced us.

 Let's go back to the beginning.
 When and how did the band start?

 JAY – We started 8 years ago.
-I was playing a lot of solo stuff, and releasing albums with Rob, and we'd done tours and all sorts of stuff, but I kind of got to an end.
+I was playing a lot of solo stuff, and releasing albums with Rob.
+We'd done tours and all sorts of stuff, but I kind of got to an end.
 It was taking its toll on my mental health.
 I had a manager, but we weren't on the same page.
 I found it very lonely.
-It just got too constricted.
-So, me and Tom got together, and I was like, we need to just do some kind of splurgy music.
+So, me and Tom got together.

 TOM – I think it was a case of trying to get back to the vibe we had when we were younger.
 It was like, do you ever just want to blast out some chords, like we used to when we were kids?